 - The Legend of Spyro Dawn of the Dragon has the second part of the Final Battle with Malefor take place as the entire stage the battle is taking place on plummets down a volcano to the core of the world.
 Probably justified by the fact that Malefor has to be stopped and Spyro and Cynder can't afford to risk him surviving.
 It's every bit as epic as it sounds.
 They stop when they reach the core and end the fight with a Beam-O-War that Spyro and Cynder win.

 - The Kratos versus Icarus battle in God of War II.
 The winner gets a pair of wings to make a safe landing with.
 The loser...

 - Bayonetta versus Balder.
 The two fight on a chunk of a platform falling several hundred feet.

-- The very beginning of the game is a fight scene atop a ruined cathedral... as it plummets down a seemingly-endless cliff.
+- The very beginning of the game is a fight scene atop a ruined clock tower ... as it plummets down a seemingly-endless cliff.